 What has the NewGenne team contributed over those years?

-We hope you join this positive collaboration.
+We welcome you to join this positive collaboration.

 Healthy skin on the hands of healthcare workers is vital in the battle against infections.